 There is a limit to the amount of your wages the IRS can have withheld.
 Some of your takehome pay is exempt from deduction based on your estimated living expenses.
-Your takehome pay is equal to your gross pay minus any amounts withheld by your employer, like taxes and health insurance.
+Your takehome pay is equal to your gross pay minus any amounts withheld by your employer, such as taxes and health insurance.
 These are the taxes and deductions that your employer can take out of your gross pay:

 - Federal, state, and local income taxes, as well as employment taxes (Social Security and Medicare). - Any other involuntary or voluntary deductions already being withheld from your wages when the IRS issued the tax levy against you.
 The amount of these deductions can be increased when necessary.
+Suppose,

-Suppose, for instance, that you're having a certain percentage of your salary put into a retirement plan each payday.
+Your take-home pay is equal to your gross pay minus any amounts withheld by your employer, such as taxes and health insurance. for instance, that you're having a certain percentage of your salary put into a retirement plan each payday.
 Then your supervisor gives you a raise.
 Since your salary goes up, the deduction for your retirement plan will also go up.
 Your deductions can also increase as a result of a hike in the cost of your benefits.